 Orlando Travel Guide

-If there was ever a city dedicated to enjoyment, then Orlando is it.
-Even the most cursory drive through the city will tell you one thing: there is no disguising the fact Orlando is a city built on theme parks.
+If there was ever a city dedicated to enjoyment, Orlando would be it.
+Even the most cursory drive through the city will tell you one thing: there is no disguising the fact that Orlando is a city built on theme parks.
 Lots of them.

-Strange to think that until 1966, though, there was precious little here in central Florida.
+However, it is strange to think that until the mid-20th century, there was precious little here in Central Florida.
 A few roadside attractions aside, it was one man, Walt Disney, who really changed the landscape.
 No matter which way you slice it, growth has spiralled thanks to a huge influx of tourists that followed the arrival of Walt Disney World Resort.

 Almost all of Florida’s cities and resorts are based around its long coastline, naturally capitalising on the beaches or swampland national parks that attract so many international visitors.
-Orlando is the only real exception, a strange, idiosyncratic place in the middle of the Floridian wasteland, and coincidentally one of the most famous resort towns in the world attracting around 50 million tourists a year.
+Orlando is the only real exception, a strange, idiosyncratic place in the middle of the Floridian wasteland, and coincidentally one of the most famous resort towns in the world attracting over 70 million tourists a year.

-Really though, Orlando is all about encouraging as many people to have as much fun as they can cram into a fortnight–whether that’s at Disney, Universal or in the city centre itself.
+Really though, Orlando is all about encouraging as many people to have as much fun as they can cram into a fortnight–whether that is at Disney World, Universal Studios or in the city centre itself.